timothyas/xesn/paper.md

 cluster configurations, where each point shows the ratio of the wall time with the standard (serial) architecture to the lazy (parallel) architecture with $N_g$ groups.
-On CPUs, using 1 `dask` worker process per ESN group generally scales well, which makes sense because each group is trained entirely independently.
+On CPUs, using 1 `Dask` worker process per ESN group generally scales well, which makes sense because each group is trained entirely independently.

 On GPUs, the timing is largely determined by how many workers (GPUs) there are